Home Compare CSX vs RIO.L

 CSX vs Rio Tinto: Which Stock Looks Stronger in 2026?

-Rio Tinto holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Rio Tinto holds the cleaner structural position, with the lead spread across profitability and valuation.
 CSX still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CSX: Nasdaq 100, RIO.L: STOXX 600).